gamernetwork/dashi/README.md

 ## Setup

-Install and configure redis and/or elasticsearch as your data sources.
+Install and configure elasticsearch as your data sources.

+Install memcached as your query cache.

 Pop in a virtualenv and use pip + requirements.txt to set up.